spierala/blog-posts/introducing-signal-store.md

 ```
 ### Advanced Component Stores

-You can guess it already... for more complex component states you can use memoized selectors (`createComponentStateSelector`) and the `rxEffect` method.
+You can guess it already... for more complex component states you can use memoized selectors (`createComponentStateSelector`, `createSelector`) and the `rxEffect` method.